floriandejonckheere/falqon/docs/cli_reference.md

 ### Status

-The `status` command prints the status of a queue, or all queues if no queue name is specified.
+The `status` command displays the status of a queue, or all queues if no queue name is specified.

 ```bash
 # Print status of all queues